QEDjl-project/QEDbase.jl/README.md

 ## Contributing

 If you want to contribute to `QEDbase.jl` feel free to do so by opening an issue or send me a pull request.
-In order to keep the packages within `QED.jl` coherent, consider visiting the general [contribution guide of `QED.jl`](www.contribution-of-qed.jl).
+In order to keep the packages within `QuantumElectrodynamics.jl` coherent, consider visiting the general [contribution guide of `QuantumElectrodynamics.jl`](https://qedjl-project.github.io/QuantumElectrodynamics.jl/dev/dev_guide/).

 ## Credits and contributers